Assessing the Basel II Internal Ratings-Based Approach: Empirical Evidence from Australia: Basel II Capital Adequacy Reporting

-RWA, capital and provisions are reported on the capital adequacy form.
-RWA are reported by risk class, and within the credit risk class, for IRB asset classes and the standardised approach.
+RWA, capital and provisions are reported on the capital adequacy form.\footnote{ Reporting form ARF\_110\_0\_2 and instructions for ADIs available at \url{www.apra.gov.au}. } RWA are reported by risk class, and within the credit risk class, for IRB asset classes and the standardised approach.
 These data are aggregated across capital adequacy forms submitted by the major Australian banks.
 Note that the minimum capital requirement is simply 8\% of RWA.
-Then, subject to a minimum 8\% of RWA, APRA sets a prudential capital ratio for each ADI, and an ADI typically holds a capital buffer above its prudential capital requirement \citep{APRA0712}.
-Figure~\ref{fig_cap_ratio} decomposes the aggregate capital base of the major banks, measured as a percentage of RWA, into tier 1 and tier 2 capital.
+Then, subject to a minimum 8\% of RWA, APRA sets a prudential capital ratio for each ADI, and an ADI typically holds a capital buffer above its prudential capital requirement \citeyearpar[APRA,][]{APRA0712}.
+Figure~\ref{fig_cap_ratio} decomposes the aggregate capital base of the major banks, measured as a percentage of RWA, into tier~1 and tier~2 capital.

-Finally, we take credit losses as charges for bad and doubtful debts reported on the statement of financial performance, or income statement.
+Finally, we take credit losses as charges for bad and doubtful debts reported on the statement of financial performance,\footnote{ Reporting form ARF\_330\_0\_C and instructions for ADIs available at \url{www.apra.gov.au}. } or income statement.
 Credit losses are aggregated across income statements reported to APRA by the major banks.